GoMyCode-nextGen/javascript-functions/Readme.md

 perimeterTriangle(3, 4, 5); // -> 12
 perimeterTriangle(6, 7, 8); // -> 21
 ```
-Write a function called areaTriangle that takes the numerical base and height of a triangle as parameters and returns the area of the triangle.
+8.Write a function called areaTriangle that takes the numerical base and height of a triangle as parameters and returns the area of the triangle.

 ```js
 function areaTriangle(base, height) {